O-Ring Manufacturing Process

 (3) Semi-Finished Product Preparation (Cutting Strips)

-Rubber is preformed into strips or blanks using precision preforming machines.
-This improves production efficiency, reduces waste, and ensures consistent weight for each piece.
+Rubber is preformed into strips or blanks using precision rubber preforming machines.
+This improves production efficiency, reduces material waste, and ensures consistent weight for rubber blanks.

 (4) Mold Pressing

-The vulcanization process requires precise control of temperature, time, and pressure.
+The rubber vulcanization process requires precise control of temperature, time, and pressure.

 Typical curing temperatures range from 145–180°C, depending on the rubber type.
-Proper control ensures optimal cross-linking and prevents scorching or under-curing.
+Proper control ensures optimal elastomer cross-linking and prevents rubber scorching or under-curing.

 (5) Flash Trimming (remove burrs)